-This includes the standard arithmetical operators and relations on type nat.
-Positive numerals in this scope are mapped to their canonical representent built from 0 and S. The scope is delimited by key nat.
+This scope includes the standard arithmetical operators and relations on type nat.
+Positive numerals in this scope are mapped to their canonical representent built from 0 and S. The scope is delimited by key nat, and bound to the type nat (see 12.2.2).